packagexlabs/vision-sdk/README.md

       every single frame may be costly in terms of CPU usage and battery consumption.
 Default value is `10` which means that from camera stream of usual 30 fps, every 10 frame is processed.
 Its value should be set between 1 - 30.

+    - `shouldAutoSaveCapturedImage: Bool` - Set true if you want captured image to be saved and get its URL.
+Upon true ` func codeScannerView(_ scannerView: VisionSDK.CodeScannerView, didCaptureOCRImage image: UIImage, withCroppedImge croppedImage: UIImage?, withbarCodes barcodes: [String], savedImageURL: URL?)` will respond with URL of the saved image as well.
+To clear stored images, you can use `CodeScannerView.removeAllSavedImages()` instance method.

+- `PriceTagDetectionSettings` - PriceTagDetectionSettings struct defines the price tag related properties of scanner view.
+These properties are:

+    - `shouldDisplayOnScreenIndicators: Bool` - Set true if you want to display price tag verification indicators on screen after detection.

+    - `validTagImage: UIImage` - Set the image you want to be dispayed on camera stream when a price tag has been detected and verified as valid.

+    - `invalidTagImage: UIImage` - Set the image you want to be dispayed on camera stream when a price tag has been detected and is invalid.

 - `captureMode` - Defines whether the VisionSDK should capture codes automatically or not.
 If you want to capture code on user action, then set it to `.manual`.
 Default value is `.auto`.
 If otherwise, you will have to manually trigger scanning using `capturePhoto()` method.

 - `captureType` - Set it to `.multiple` if you want to allow multiple results from scan.
 In `.manual` case, you will have to manually trigger scanning using `capturePhoto()` method.

-    - `codeDetectionConfidence: Float` - You can set the minimum confidence level for codes detected.
-Those below the given value will be dicarded.
-Value must be set on the scale of 0 - 1.
-Default is `0.5`.

 - `scanMode` - Defines the scan mode.
 It has following options
     - `.barCode` - Detects barcodes only in this mode
     - `.qrCode` - Detects qr codes only in this mode
+    - `.autoBarCodeOrQRCode` - Detects both bar codes and qr codes
     - `.ocr` - Use this mode to capture photos for later user in OCR API call.
-    - `.autoBarCodeOrQRCode` - Detects both bar codes and qr codes
+    - `.photo` - Use this mode to capture regular photos without the need for OCR
+    - `.priceTag` - Use this mode for scanning price tags.
+This mode is only available for authenticated users.

 ```swift